 except for a scalplock (one long lock of hair on top of their heads.)

-Many Wappingers tattooed designs onto their faces as well.
+Many Wappingers wore traditional Native American tattoos on their faces as well.

 Today, some Wappinger people still have a traditional headband or moccasins, but they wear modern clothes like jeans instead

 of breechcloths... and they only wear feathers in their hair on special occasions like a dance.